lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: Can str1 be transformed into another str2
+## Can str1 be transformed into another str2

 ```java
 public boolean canConvert(String str1, String str2) {